RBXFiles/RBLXFiles-/README.md

-Intended for people with a school pc suffering with blocked websites like, Roblox. this is the app version not website sorry.
+Intended for people with a school pc suffering with blocked websites like, Roblox. this is the app version of roblox not website sorry.